Kyobinoyo/OpenshockPrefabs/README.md

 All of the [VRChat](https://store.steampowered.com/app/438100/VRChat/) prefabs use [VRCFury](https://vrcfury.com/).

 To use [ShockOSC](https://github.com/OpenShock/ShockOsc) in ChilloutVR you'll need a OSC mod.
 One of the most popular ones are [OSC by kafeijao](https://github.com/kafeijao/Kafe_CVR_Mods?tab=readme-ov-file).

+When multiple Prefabs are used together it should combine into one single sub menu.